SignPath/website/README.md

 ### Running it using Docker
 You need to have Docker installed.
-Then, run the following comand:
+Then, run the following comand (in PowerShell):

 	docker run --rm --label=jekyll --volume=${PWD}:/srv/jekyll -it -p 4000:4000 jekyll/jekyll jekyll serve --force_polling